 Breast Lift Surgery (Mastopexy)

 Breast lifts are performed on women who have sagging breasts.
-If you have sagging or drooping breasts, you may notice that your nipples point download instead of outward.
+If you have sagging or drooping breasts, you may notice that your nipples point downward instead of outward.
 You may also notice that the nipples are actually lower than the breast crease (the place where your breasts meet your chest wall; also called the inframammary fold).

 These things can make some women feel self-conscious.
 A breast lift will give your breasts a perkier, more youthful appearance — even without a bra or support.

-Sagging breasts are often due to pregnancy and childbirth, aging, fluctuating weight, or one significant weight loss.
+Sagging breasts are often due to pregnancy and childbirth, aging, fluctuating weight, or significant weight loss.
 A breast lift uses your own breast tissue to reshape and resize the breasts.

 Many women notice that their breasts appear smaller after breast lift surgery, but really, only excess skin is being removed.
 The amount of breast tissue you have should stay the same.

-Breast Reduction Surgery (Reduction Mammoplasty)Breast Reduction And Lift Before And After
+Breast Reduction Surgery (Reduction Mammoplasty)

 Breast reduction surgery is performed on women who want to reduce their breast size.
 The procedure will remove excess breast tissue, skin, and fat.

-Women frequently pursue this surgery because their very large breasts are painful, uncomfortable, and causing chronic problems in their lives.
+Women frequently pursue this surgery because their very large breasts are painful, uncomfortable, and cause chronic problems in their lives.
 Skin irritation or rashes, poor posture, discomfort in the shoulders(sometimes from bra straps), neck pain, back pain, and even difficulty breathing and sleeping can occur.

 Women say that they find it hard to exercise and engage in physical activities with their overly large breasts, and they may also have trouble finding clothes that fit or that they feel good in.
 Finally, some women do not like any extra attention they may receive because of having large breasts.
 It commonly makes women feel self-conscious and like they want to hide and cover up rather than be proud of their appearance.